 17. The 1st Tenet of the Satanic Temple is "One should strive to act with compassion and empathy towards all creatures in accordance with reason."

 18. The US Government will honor all the money produced by the United States of America since 1861, with the only exception being a series of 1900 $10,000 bills which were literally thrown out of a window during a fire.
 They are currently considered to be stolen goods.

 19. Strabo wrote the earliest variant of the Cinderella myth circa 24 A.D., set in Egypt.
 Rhodopis, a Greek, was bathing when an eagle snatched one of her shoes, carried it to the sunset, and dropped it into the lap of the Pharaoh.
 He searched for the owner of the shoe, found Rhodopis and married her.

 20. Though alchemists never succeeded in transmuting lead to gold, in 1981 physicists used the particle accelerator at Berkeley to shoot Carbon nuclei at thin foils of Bismuth.
 The resulting collisions did produce a tiny amount of Gold atoms.

 A food scientist named Tom Ryan invented Jif Peanut Butter, Pizza Hut's double-stuffed pizza, the McGriddle, McDonald's fruit & yogurt parfait, Smashburger, the Meat-lovers Pizza and McDonald's entire Dollar Menu.

-22. The US Department of Defense spends approx. $84 million dollars a year on Viagra and similar erectile dysfunction drugs.
+22. In 2014, the US Department of Defense spent $41.6 million on Viagra and $84.24 million total on erectile dysfunction prescriptions.

 23. Beekeeping in Ukraine is a major economic activity.
 700,000 people i.e., 1.5% of the Ukrainian population, are engaged in producing honey.